wang950547/Hadoop-Java-KMeans-for-Iris-dataset/README.md

 hadoop jar KMeansForIris.jar KMeansForIris {iris dataset path} kmeans {k clusters} {threshold}

 Threshold :
-It will stop clustering when the distance between with Every centroids' new position and last position is smaller than threshold value.
+It will stop clustering when the distance between every centroids' new position and last position is smaller than threshold value.

 Experimental Result:
 Iteration: 4 times